Patchyst/Patchyst.github.io/_posts/2019-08-20-tensorflow.md

  [ 8.
 8.]
  [10.
 10.]]
 ```
-Every dimensions was multiplied by 2.
+Every element was multiplied by 2.
+Having the ability to change massive data sets is a crucial part of Machine Learning.